diffprog/slides/differentiable_programs.md

 .center.width-70[![](./figures/differentiable_programs/graph1.png)]

-Functions and output variables are represented by the same nodes.
+Functions and output variables are represented by the same nodes. <br>
+Multiple inputs / outputs can be handled using tuples.

 <br>